javascript-tutorial/en.javascript.info/2-ui/2-events/03-event-delegation/article.md

 3. In case of nested tables, `event.target` may be a `<td>` lying outside of the current table.
 So we check if that's actually *our table's* `<td>`.
 4. And, if it's so, then highlight it.

+As the result, we have a fast, efficient highlighting code, that doesn't care about the total number of `<td>` in the table.

 ## Delegation example: actions in markup

-The event delegation may be used to optimize event handling.
-We use a single handler for similar actions on many elements.
-Like we did it for highlighting `<td>`.

-But we can also use a single handler as an entry point for many different things.
+There are other uses for event delegation.

-For instance, we want to make a menu with buttons "Save", "Load", "Search" and so on.
-And there's an object with methods `save`, `load`, `search`....
+Let's say, we want to make a menu with buttons "Save", "Load", "Search" and so on.
+And there's an object with methods `save`, `load`, `search`...
+How to match them?

 The first idea may be to assign a separate handler to each button.
 But there's a more elegant solution.
 We can add a handler for the whole menu and `data-action` attributes for buttons that has the method to call: